hotmeshio/pluck-typescript/README.md

 ```sh
 npm install @hotmeshio/pluck
 ```
-## Docs
+## Documentation and Key Features
 [SDK Documentation](https://hotmeshio.github.io/pluck-typescript/)

+Pluck is a TypeScript library designed to simplify the invocation and management of distributed functions across your cloud infrastructure.
+By leveraging Redis for function governance, Pluck offers a robust solution for operationalizing critical business logic within a microservices architecture.
+Key features include:

+- `Redis-Backed Function Governance`: Functions are managed and governed by Redis, ensuring reliability and scalability.
+- `Easy Integration`: Seamlessly integrates into existing code bases, allowing for the refactoring of legacy systems without extensive overhaul.
+- `Ad Hoc Network Creation`: Facilitates the creation of an operational data layer by connecting functions into a single, manageable mesh.
+- `Durable Workflow Support`: Supports the transformation of functions into durable workflows with Redis-backed persistence.
+- `Flexible Function Invocation`: Functions can be called remotely with ease, supporting both cached and uncached execution modes.
+- `Workflow Extensions`: Offers a suite of workflow extension methods including hooks for extending functionality, signal handling for inter-process communication, and sleep for delaying execution.
+- `Search and Indexing`: Provides tools for managing workflow state and leveraging Redis' search capabilities to query operational data.

+Pluck is designed with the cloud developer in mind, offering a straightforward approach to enhancing the operability and maintainability of cloud-based functions.

-## Background
+## Understanding Pluck
-Pluck works by inverting the relationship to Redis: those functions that once used Redis as a cache, are instead *cached and governed* by Redis.
+Pluck inverts the relationship to Redis: those functions that once used Redis as a cache, are instead *cached and governed* by Redis.
 This inversion of control is particularly effective at refactoring a legacy code base.

 Consider the following.
 It's a typical microservices network, with a tangled mess of services and functions.
 There's important business logic in there (functions *A*, *B* and *C* are critical!), but they're hard to find and access.